It's Cow or Never: Casting

-The episode featured an uncredited cameo appearance of Jason Momoa and Ezra Miller, both reprising their roles as Arthur Curry / Aquaman and Barry Allen / The Flash from the DC Extended Universe, while Superman and Wonder Woman were portrayed by stand-ins.
-Gunn was initially worried that Smith's comments of Aquaman having sex with fishes would upset Momoa, but Momoa found it funny and agreed to appear in the episode.
+The episode featured an uncredited cameo appearance of Jason Momoa and Ezra Miller, both reprising their roles as Arthur Curry / Aquaman and Barry Allen / The Flash from the DC Extended Universe (DCEU), while Superman and Wonder Woman were portrayed by stand-ins over Henry Cavill and Gal Gadot.
+Gunn was initially worried that Smith's claim of Aquaman having sex with fishes would upset Momoa, but Momoa found it funny and agreed to appear in the episode.
 Miller's participation was also possible, as they liked Gunn's films and agreed to appear when they were asked.
-Miller's scene was filmed on the set of Guardians of the Galaxy Vol. 3, which was allowed by Marvel Studios as a favor to Gunn, who had Chukwudi Iwuji's screen test for the film filmed from the set of Peacemaker.
+Miller's scene was filmed on the set of the Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 3 (2023), which was allowed by Marvel Studios as a favor to Gunn, who had Chukwudi Iwuji's screen test for the film filmed from the set of Peacemaker.
 Gunn described the moment as "It was done through pure force of will on my part, of really pushing it to happen.
-I think everybody read it in the script, agreed to it, and then it became a thing, and they realized what a big fucking deal it was."
+I think everybody read it in the script, agreed to it, and then it became a thing, and they realized what a big fucking deal it was".

 While Gunn was often questioned during the season for some jokes where Smith insulted other characters, the studio didn't oppose most of the content in the finale, explaining, "They were pretty open to whatever, and they knew what the nature of Peacemaker was and who he is.
-We can't go into this and have Peacemaker spouting a bunch of bullshit about politics and women and not have him spouting bullshit about characters in the DCEU."
-Despite the support, the original cut included stand-in actors for Batman and Cyborg, which were removed by Gunn on petition of the studio.
+We can't go into this and have Peacemaker spouting a bunch of bullshit about politics and women and not have him spouting bullshit about characters in the DCEU".
+Despite the support, the original cut included stand-in actors over Ben Affleck and Ray Fisher for Batman and Cyborg, which were removed by Gunn on petition of the studio.
 Gunn explained that the scenes might have been removed as the studio has bigger plans for the characters in the future.

 The episode also featured an uncredited cameo appearance by Viola Davis as Amanda Waller, similar to her cameo appearance in "A Whole New Whirled".
 Similarly to her previous appearance, the crew traveled to Los Angeles to film her scene.

 Filming

 While the episode was the eighth to air, it was actually the sixth to be filmed.
-Generally, the episodes took 12-15 days to film.
-In contrast, the episode required night shoots that had to delay filming for proper lightning, taking 21-22 days to film.
+Generally, the episodes took 12–15 days to film.
+In contrast, the episode required night shoots that had to delay filming for proper lighting, taking 21–22 days to film.